-- a) The quality and efficiency of the Board of Directors operation; - b) the performance and composition of its committees; - c) the diversity of Board of Directors members and competences;

-- d) the performance of the Chairman of the Board of Directors and of the Chief Executive Officer, taking into account, as the case may be, the evaluation made by the - Coordinating Board Member or by the Appointments and Remuneration Committee; - e) the performance and contribution of individual Board Members, with particular attention to the different Heads of the Board of Directors Committees.
+- a) The quality and efficiency of the Board of Directors operation; - b) the performance and composition of its commissions; c) the diversity of Board of Directors members and competences; - d) the performance of the Chairman of the Board of Directors and the Chief Executive Officer, taking into account, as the case may be, the evaluation made by the coordinating director or by the Appointments and Remuneration Commission; - e) the performance and contribution of individual Board Members, with particular attention to the different Heads of the Board of Directors Committees.

-The evaluation process carried out in 2020 was carried out on the basis of interviews conducted by the external advisor with each of the directors, which covered the necessary aspects related to diversity in the composition and competencies of the Board of Directors, the functioning and composition of its Committees, the performance of the Company's Chairman of the Board of Directors and Chief Executive Officer, its Secretary, as well as the other members of the Board and the performance of the Committee Chairs.
-In addition, the external advisor analysed the Company's internal regulations and other documentation in order to carry out the assessment.
+The evaluation process was carried out on the basis of a questionnaire previously completed individually by each of the Directors.
+The structure of the questionnaire covered all aspects referred to in this section regarding diversity in the composition and powers of the Board of Directors, the functioning and composition of its Committees, the performance of the Chairman of the Board of Directors, the CEO of the Company, its secretary, and the remaining the Board members and the performance of the Chairman of the Committee.